 - Prioritize the same group with any Regrowth procs that you get for an even bigger boost.

 - This means that you’re getting a 30-40%+ boost to your two strongest spells (Wild Growth / Rejuvenation) and even more on the tank target and anyone low enough to proc Cultivation.

 Unfortunately you can’t use Spring Blossoms with the Autumn Leaves Azerite trait so this one is on the shelf for now.

 As powerful as Tranquility is, it is even more so on targets with stacks of HoTs.
 Unless it’s an absolute emergency, consider doing the following before you pop it:

 - If you are running Spring Blossoms, make sure an Efflorescence is out.

 - Cast Wild Growth for 6 free mastery boosts.

 - (Extra) Cast Rejuvenation on key targets.
-Cultivation will proc when the raid damage goes out giving targets 2 stacks of mastery (that can easily be a 30% stronger Tranquility).
+Cultivation will proc when the raid damage goes out (if talented) giving targets 2 stacks of mastery (that can easily be a 30% stronger Tranquility).